japila-books/spark-sql-internals/docs/spark-sql-properties.md

 | [[spark.sql.legacy.rdd.applyConf]] *spark.sql.legacy.rdd.applyConf*

-*(internal)* Enables propagation of [SQL configurations](SQLConf.md#getAllConfs) when executing operations on the xref:spark-sql-QueryExecution.md#toRdd[RDD that represents a structured query].
+*(internal)* Enables propagation of [SQL configurations](SQLConf.md#getAllConfs) when executing operations on the [RDD that represents a structured query](QueryExecution.md#toRdd).
 This is the (buggy) behavior up to 2.4.4.

 Default: `true`

-This is for cases not tracked by xref:spark-sql-SQLExecution.md[SQL execution], when a `Dataset` is converted to an RDD either using xref:spark-sql-Dataset.md#rdd[rdd] operation or xref:spark-sql-QueryExecution.md#toRdd[QueryExecution], and then the returned RDD is used to invoke actions on it.
+This is for cases not tracked by spark-sql-SQLExecution.md[SQL execution], when a `Dataset` is converted to an RDD either using spark-sql-Dataset.md#rdd[rdd] operation or [QueryExecution](QueryExecution.md#toRdd), and then the returned RDD is used to invoke actions on it.

 This config is deprecated and will be removed in 3.0.0.